 Hammil has for instance collated versions of Little Miss.
 Muffet from around the globe.

 The book was supported by African-American storyteller called Ashley Bryan who gave Ms. Hammil a great deal of material and encouragement to go on.
 Eric Carle generously allowed the use of his illustrations for the ladybird fly away poem.
-Publisher Frances Lincoln published the book when the project was abandoned for a few years.
 Elizabeth’s own abiding love for children and her passion for helping children read from diverse cultural sources pushed the project onward.